Hi. I’m Robert Bidinotto, a.k.a. The Vigilante Author—and creator of Dylan Hunter, the thriller world’s new face of justice.

 HUNTER: A Thriller was published in June 2011.
 Bridging and blending the crime and spy-fiction genres, and with a powerful love story at its heart, HUNTER is a unique suspense thriller.
 It draws upon my colorful experiences as an investigative journalist writing true-crime books and articles.

 And it’s struck a responsive chord with readers around the world.
 If you haven’t yet read it, I hope you check it out at the links over on the right margin.
-HUNTER is available both as an ebook and also as a trade paperback.
+HUNTER is available as in ebook, audiobook, and trade paperback editions.

 And if you want to find out more about my unusual personal path to success as a novelist, you may enjoy this article about “My Self-Publishing ‘Rocky’ Story.”
 I’m proud to say that I’ve now joined the list of the best-selling self-published novelists.